inkytonik/kiama/wiki/Attribution.md

 Up: [User Manual](UserManual.md), Prev: [Rewriting](Rewriting.md), Next: [Machines](Machines.md)

-IMPORTANT NOTE: This page describes Kiama 1.x.
-Much of it also applies to Kiama 2.x, but not all.
-Please consult the 2.x release notes for the main differences.
-We are currently writing comprehensive documentation for 2.x that will eventually replace these pages.

 This page provides an overview of Kiama's support for _attribute grammars_.
 For the context in which this part of the library operates, see [Context](Context.md).
 Attribute grammars are used in the following